 I love making these muffins with gluten-free measure for measure flour from King Arthur.
 This flour bakes up just like all-purpose and tastes wonderful.
 No one in my family can tell the difference—and it’s an easy substitution that lets more people enjoy them if I bring them to a potluck.
 (Well, it means I get to enjoy them since I can’t eat gluten!)

-What pairs well with this Corn Muffin Recipe?
+What pairs well with these?

 We like these corn muffins for breakfast with milk or tea, as a side dish to a meal of roasted chicken or poached fish, or with soup like chili, chicken noodle, or Broccoli Cheese Soup.
 They’re very versatile!
 You can also serve them for breakfast with some protein on the side such as a hard-cooked egg, a cup of milk, or even some cheese.
 Or try them as a snack with a drink.
 They’re great anytime of the day!

 - Grate the squash with a box or hand held grater.

 - Choose cinnamon or lemon zest to add a flavor boost.

 - Use regular or golden raisins according to what you have.